About Regional Rural Banks (RRB's) in India 2025 PDF: Check the History, Functions, Headquarters, And State Wise List

 First Regional Rural Bank In India

-Features of Regional Rural Bank
+Features of Regional Rural Banks

 • RRBs are a new form of scheduled commercial banks which is backed by a strong commercial bank.